parallax/prlx-nginx-php-fpm/README.md

 You should be able to visit the container on http://127.0.0.1:8080/ and see the contents of index.php from /examples/hello-world/src.

+# Custom Nginx snippets

+The default Nginx configuration is in conf/nginx-site.conf and is copied to /etc/nginx/sites-enabled/site.conf on build.

+Historically we've been overwriting this file ad-hoc when other requirements dictate a different config file.
+This makes for an unwieldly configuration that's hard to change in one place however.

+We now support a configuration snippet written to /etc/nginx/custom.conf that will be inserted into the site.conf replacing the ####CUSTOM#### placeholder.

 # The worker mode/command

 The worker mode is used when you want to run a worker-type task in this container.
 Usually this means something like php artisan queue:work.